 After being told that it is the quintessentially traditional English dessert, I went in search of the Sussex Pond Pudding.

-But with no luck.
-I scoured Google for any tell tale signs of the deliciously rich sauce, which oozes out onto the plate when the pudding is cut open to serve.
-But there is nothing.
+I scoured Google for any telltale signs of the deliciously rich sauce, which oozes out onto the plate when the pudding is cut open to serve.
+Nothing.
 Not one restaurant, I could find, that included it on their dessert menus.

 Plenty of recipes though.
-All extolling the the merits of this elusive sticky treat.
+All extolling the merits of this elusive sticky treat.

 Whilst it is not the most attractive of puddings, the rich suet pastry encases a delicious filling of brown sugar and butter, with a whole lemon placed in the centre.
 As the pudding steams, the lemon softens flavouring the butter and brown sugar which when cut open, pools around the plate giving it, it’s name and the sticky goodness which keeps one coming back for more.